ewhuang/simons_mouse/README.txt

 $ python standard_deviation_hist.py mouse/tcga

 2. Makes three json files corresponding to the 3 GO domains.
 Keys are GO ID's, values are lists of ENSMUSG ID's.
+GO terms must not have spaces in the names ( convert to underscores) or else simulated_annealing will make a node for each word in the term.

 $ python dump_go_dictionary_files.py mouse/tcga